Alexandros Tsigonias-Dimitriadis

 Journal Articles

-(2023).
+(2025).
 The Secretary Problem with Independent Sampling.
-Minor Revision, Management Science.
+Management Science.

 (2022).
 Robust Revenue Maximization Under Minimal Statistical Information.
-Forthcoming, ACM Transactions on Economics and Computation (ACM TEAC).
+ACM Transactions on Economics and Computation (ACM TEAC).

 Cite DOI arXiv